 The best scale for athletes: Garmin Index S2

 I’m very partial to Garmin’s Index S2, but I also think it’s the sort of scale that needs to be used by people who know what they’re doing.
 Almost everything about the hardware is spot-on, and the only fly in its ointment is the low refresh rate on its color screen.
 I can’t say how upsetting it was to see the display refresh in such a laggy, unpolished manner, especially when you’re spending this much money.
 But that’s my only complaint, and the rest of the hardware (and software) is otherwise pitch-perfect.
-If you’re looking to alter your body shape, this probably isn’t the scale for you – it’s the scale you buy once you already calculate your BMR on a daily basis.
+If you’re looking to set goals to alter your body shape, this probably isn’t the scale for you – it’s the scale you buy once you already calculate your BMR on a daily basis.

 The best scale for the worried well: Withings Body Comp